AgusFoundation/aguscoinwallet_gui/README.md

 ##### Prerequisites

-- You will need the following packages: boost (1.55 or higher), rocksdb, cmake, git, gcc (4.9 or higher), g++ (4.9 or higher), make, and python.
+- You will need the following packages: boost (1.55 or higher), rocksdb, cmake, git, gcc (4.9 or higher), g++ (4.9 or higher), make, qt (Gui toolkit) and python.
 Most of these should already be installed on your system.
 - For example on ubuntu:
 ```
 sudo apt-get install build-essential python-dev gcc g++ git cmake libboost-all-dev librocksdb-dev